Structure-Aware Computing, Partial Quantifier Elimination And SAT: An Illustrative Implementation Of

-In the previous two sections, we introduced the technique called \sasat that can be used to design structure-aware SAT solvers tuned to particular classes of formulas.
-In this section, we provide an illustrative implementation based on \sasat that we will refer to as \imsat.
-(Here \tb{\ti{im}} stands for \ti{implementation}.)
-We describe \imsat just to show how literal redundancy and inductive reasoning can be used in a SAT algorithm.
-So, \imsat is simply a starting point for studying structure-aware SAT algorithms. \imsat is currently implemented in Python.
-We are planning to make this implementation available.
-An example of how \imsat works is given in Appendix~\ref{app:sac_sat_exmpl}.
+Earlier, we introduced the technique called \sasat that can be used to design structure-aware SAT solvers tuned to particular applications.
+So far, we have been working on simple implementations of \sasat in Python~\cite{python} trying to answer various emerging questions (see Subsection~\ref{ssec:questions}).
+In this section, we provide an illustrative implementation of \sasat that we will refer to as \bm{\imsat}.
+Here '\ti{im}' stands for 'implementation'.
+We give a description of \imsat just to show how one can combine literal redundancy checks and induction.
+(See Appendix~\ref{app:sac_sat_exmpl} for an example of how \imsat works on a simple formula.)